-Listing 18 shows a query using PIVOT that produces the same results as the query in Listing 16.
+Listing 16.
 A CTE collects the list of employees with their job titles and countries.
 The main query uses PIVOT to count the number of employees by country.
 The CTE has three columns: JobTitle, Country and EmpID.
-The main query specifies that all three are in the result (SELECT ), but the PIVOT clause indicates that Country determines the columns (that is, the column headers are the actual values from Country), and that EmpID is aggregated, in this case, by counting.
+The main query specifies that all three are in the result (SELECT \), but the PIVOT clause indicates that Country determines the columns (that is, the column headers are the actual values from Country), and that EmpID is aggregated, in this case, by counting.
 Figure 14 shows partial results.
 The query is included in the downloads for this session as JobTitleByCountryPivot.SQL.